-The provisions of this chapter shall apply within the unincorporated area of San Mateo County.
+The provisions of this Chapter shall apply within the unincorporated area of San Mateo County, except that this Chapter shall not apply to the duty-free retail stores at San Francisco International Airport.

 4.99.020-Definitions.

 For the purposes of this chapter, the following definitions shall govern unless the context clearly requires otherwise: